projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

-In addition to being applied before any DNAT, the enforcement of pre-DNAT policy differs from that of normal host endpoint policy in three key details, reflecting that it is primarily designed for the policing of incoming traffic from outside the cluster:
+In addition to being applied before any DNAT, the enforcement of pre-DNAT policy differs from that of normal host endpoint policy in three key details, reflecting that it is designed for the policing of incoming traffic from outside the cluster:

 1. Only the ingress rules of a pre-DNAT policy are enforced.
 If the policy has any egress rules defined, they will have no effect.
 (Standard connection tracking is sufficient to allow return path traffic.)

-2. Pre-DNAT policy is enforced, for traffic arriving through a host endpoint, regardless of where that traffic is going, and - in particular - even if that traffic is routed to a local workload on the same host.
+2. Pre-DNAT policy is enforced for all traffic arriving through a host endpoint, regardless of where that traffic is going, and - in particular - even if that traffic is routed to a local workload on the same host.
    (Whereas normal host endpoint policy is skipped, for traffic going to a local workload.)

 3. There is no 'default drop' semantic for pre-DNAT policy (as there is for normal host endpoint policy).
 In other words, if a host endpoint is defined